Prepare for a successful experience

 * Especially for the more academically intensive camps, classroom and lecture time will be heavier during the beginning few days of the camp session, but taper off and be replaced with more activity, project, and research time as the camp progresses.
 This allows us to provide the knowledge and training necessary to use scientific instruments and data safely and successfully!

-PARI's home is in one of the must beautiful regions of the country.
+PARI's home is in one of the must beautiful parts of the country.
 There is a reason so many summer camps are in this region.
+Whether it's competitions and experiments with rockets and robots, or journeys to waterfalls, your time at camp will be full of memories!

-Click to see more about trips and activities!Did you know that PARI is also in the Appalachian temperate rainforest?
+Did you know that PARI is also in the Appalachian Temperate Rainforest?
 Read about it!

 Safety is our top priority at PARI.
 Our counselors and staff are carefully screened and trained in first aid and CPR.
 Campers are supervised at all times.
 Camper orientation and safety guidelines are communicated on arrival day.
 Here are topics we cover: